Pkfilho95/FlaskAPIRest/README.md

 # FlaskAPIRest

-Rest API developed in Flask (Python) with user authentication.
+Rest API developed in Flask (Python) with JSON Web Token authentication.

 Endpoints can only be accessed after login.
-Otherwise, error 403 will appear.
+Otherwise, error will appear.

 When accessing an endpoint, the user will see the requested information in JSON format.